-5 Conclusion
+6 Conclusion

-In this paper, we aim at establishing whether longer-term inflation expectations play a role in determining shorter ones.
-We evaluate the role of backward-, present and forward-looking information in the private inflation expectations formation process using an NKPC-based expectations formation model.
-We find that longer-term inflation expectations - possibly representing the policy target inflation rate or the expected longterm trend - are crucial in determining shorter-horizon inflation expectations.
-Professional forecasters put relatively more weight on forward-looking information, while past information remains significant and the contribution of the marginal cost measure is small and often insignificantly different from zero.
-These findings are robust to the use of realtime data, to various measures of marginal costs, to the use of the mean of individual responses, to another estimation procedure namely GMM, and to the inclusion of potentially relevant additional variables.
-The estimated coefficients are similar to those found in the literature estimating the actual NKPC suggesting that professional forecasters indeed use this model to form their own inflation expectations.
+This paper aims at establishing whether longer-term inflation expectations play a role in determining shorter-term ones.
+We evaluate the role of backward-, present and forwardlooking information in the private inflation expectations formation process using a NKPCbased expectations formation model.
+We find that longer-term inflation expectations - possibly representing the policy inflation target or the expected long-term trend - are crucial in determining shorter-horizon inflation expectations.
+Professional forecasters put relatively more weight on forward-looking information, while lagged inflation remains significant and the contribution of the marginal cost measure is small and often insignificant.
+These findings are robust to the use of real-time data, to various measures of marginal costs, to the use of the mean of individual responses, to another estimation procedure namely GMM, and to the inclusion of potentially relevant additional variables.
+The estimated coefficients are similar to those found in the literature estimating the actual NKPC suggesting that professional forecasters may indeed use this model to form their inflation expectations.
 This result also holds for two different subsamples where during one inflation decreases rapidly while during the other it is relatively stable.
 We also find that the estimated parameters of the NKPC-based expectations formation model are relatively stable when the forecasting horizon varies or when we consider further-ahead horizons for forward-looking information.
-Finally, consumers differ from professional forecasters in that their expectations formation process is not well-captured by an NKPC.
+Finally, consumers differ from professional forecasters in that their expectations formation process is not well-captured by this NKPC-based equation.